jezer0x/blog/_posts/2022-12-30-trading-bot.md

 ---
-title: LLM-As-A-Dev - Building a Trading Bot
+title: ChatGPT As An Assistant Developer
 layout: single
 excerpt: Am I jobless?
-Not yet but soon...
+Not yet but soon...in a good way (!)
 authors:
   - name: psyf
     link: https://twitter.com/psyf01